by Marco Corvaglia

 [Patrick Theillier, Talking about Miracles, Redemptorist Pubblications, Chawton 2004, p.
 81]

-This explains why, within the LIMC, only a two-thirds majority, not unanimity, is required in order to say that a healing is exceptional: physicians are aware that that they can not, in any case, give an absolute certainty.
+This is one of the reasons why, within the LIMC, only a two-thirds majority, not (as many people believe) unanimity, is required in order to say that a healing is exceptional: physicians are aware that that they can not, in any case, give an absolute certainty.
 Their findings are only an opinion, although qualified (then a second, theological, evaluation is required for the healing to be proclaimed as miraculous by the Church).

 A similar situation occurs when it comes to the evalution of the healings attributed to the saints during the canonization process.
 The President of the Consulta Medica at the Congregation for Saints’ Causes, Dr. Patrizio Polisca, interviewed by the Catholic journalist John Thavis, highlighted it:

 The Consulta Medica does not ask from science an absolute judgement on a miracle--that’s not the role of medical experts, Polisca explained.
 In fact, it does not insist on an unanimous decision by its seven members; a majority of five positive votes is enough to move a miracle forward.

 [John Thavis, The Vatican Prophecies.
 Investigating Supernatural Signs, Apparitions and Miracles in the Modern Age, Viking, New York 2015, p.
 189]

 A patient can only recover from a curable disease.
 The miracle does not force nature.
 We have never seen a person suffering from Down syndrome cured in Lourdes!
 Ultimately, what I call a miracle may be qualified in medicine as "spontaneous remission."
 For my part, I believe that the miracle uses the ways of nature, but by means that are not yet known to medicine.